Internal Current Implementation Details

 - Same-host mori sharing is available only for selected long-lived globals, not for SQL chunk data.

-- Output arrays and record batches are copied into owned R or DuckDB containers before the borrowed source lifetime ends.
+- Output vectors and chunks are copied into owned R or DuckDB containers before the borrowed source lifetime ends.

 These rules are part of the package semantics.
 Changes that add allocations, thread hops, or zero-copy paths need a protection and lifetime audit.